 About Cameron University

 Cameron University’s history is rooted in Oklahoma’s statehood.
-In 1908, one year after Oklahoma became a state, the Oklahoma Legislature created six agricultural high schools in each judicial district.
-Cameron State School of Agriculture was named for the Rev. E. D. Cameron, a Baptist minister and Oklahoma’s first State Superintendent of Schools.
+In 1908, one year after Statehood, Oklahoma became a state, the Oklahoma Legislature created six agricultural high schools in each judicial district.
+The Cameron State School of Agriculture was named for the Rev. E. D. Cameron, a Baptist minister and Oklahoma’s first State Superintendent of Schools.
 The first classes were held on Statehood Day, November 16, 1909, in the basement of a bank building while a new campus building was constructed.

 Cameron added junior college work in 1927.
 With this changed function came a new name — Cameron State Agricultural College.
 In 1941, high school courses were dropped, and Cameron became solely a junior college.